BMI Equation and Table Chart

 BMI EQUATION FORMULA

-Here is the equation that is used to calculate BMI.
+Here is are the BMI equations.
 For quick reference you can use the table below.

 Metric Units: BMI = Weight (kg) / (Height (m) x Height (m))